 Hypereosinophilic syndrome is most commonly diagnosed in patients aged 20-50 years, with a peak incidence in the fourth decade.
 Hypereosinophilic syndrome is rare in children.
 The incidence of hypereosinophilic syndrome seems to decrease in the elderly population.

 Virtually any organ system may be involved in hypereosinophilic syndrome, but the heart, central nervous system (CNS), skin, and respiratory tract are commonly involved.
 Thromboembolic disease is not infrequent.
-Major symptoms of hypereosinophilic syndrome include the following:
+Many patients experience fever and night sweats.
+Some sources identify anorexia and weight loss as common presenting manifestations; however, other sources report that these signs and symptoms do not usually occur unless underlying cardiac disease is present.

 The cardiac system is one of the most frequently involved systems, and cardiac complications are a leading cause of mortality.
 Damage typically occurs in three stages: (1) initial acute necrosis early in the disease process that typically has no clinical manifestations but may occasionally be severe enough to cause symptoms; (2) thrombotic phase; and (3) endomyocardial fibrosis.
 Common symptoms in these phases include chest pain, dyspnea, or orthopnea.